dgarroDC/ltb/README.md

 `TG BOT INIT WITH TOKEN <TEXT or TEXT-VAR>`

+This statements will block your main code execution, unless there is a problem initializing the bot (network problem, invalid token, etc.), in which case it will set `ERRORCODE` in `1`, `ERRORTEXT` with the error description and return.

-This statements will block your main code execution.
-After you execute it, `ltb` will process each update that your bot receives and calls a sub-procedure passing information about the new update.
+After the bot is successfully initialized, `ltb` will process each update that your bot receives and calls a sub-procedure passing information about the new update.
 There are three of them, and you must implement it in your code:

 ```
 # This sub-procedure is called each time a new text message arrives.